 One major advantage in using the CloudBees Platform as a Service (PaaS) is that you do not have to manage servers anymore.
 Using our platform, developers develop, deploy and scale applications with minimal server interaction.

 However, behind the scenes, CloudBees engineers do need to manage server lifecycle.
 Not only for instances that run customer code, but for web proxying layers, databases, Git/SVN repos, and many other administrative things.
 In the previous post, we discussed the credentials that allow developers to see, and perhaps manage, the lifecycle of these servers.
 However, we also need to manage the ability to remotely login to these machines to perform maintenance or fix problems that may occur.
 In addition, we need to limit traffic from the outside world in a way that allows applications to work, but does not allow malicious attempts to break into the systems.

 Locked Down Access

 Our first strategy is to make prodigious use of EC2 security groups and rules.
 Each of our instances has a particular role it serves, and as such is tied to a specific security group that reflects that type of role.
 Our application servers, our proxying layer and our databases each have separate EC2 security groups attached to them.
-On the DEV@cloud side, our Jenkins master instances, the executor machines and the proxying layer also have their own EC2 security groups.
+On the DEV@cloud side, our Jenkins controller instances, the executor machines and the proxying layer also have their own EC2 security groups.

 It is within these security groups that we can restrict outside traffic to only the ports needed, and then also limit inside traffic between the EC2 security groups where things need to "talk" internally.
 For example, our web proxying layer allows outside traffic from ports 80 and 443 - and that's it.
 Our application servers don't allow outside traffic at all, and only allow connections to specific ports coming from the web proxying layer.
 This tiered and locked down approach ensures we don't succumb to attackers looking for a backdoor into our environment.